fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/data-markers.md

 {% embed_ftChart data-marker-multi-variate-sample-all-canvas %}

-See it live.
-Click [here](https://jsfiddle.net/fusioncharts/o36h2dzw/).
+Click [here](https://jsfiddle.net/fusioncharts/o36h2dzw/) to see a live chart with data markers.

 In the above chart, the data markers have been marked on both the canvases of the chart.
 There can be a case, where you want to apply a data marker to a particular canvas of a multivariate chart.

-**For example:**
+**For Example:**

 - The event occured on **2024-9-17** affects both the canvases, i.e., **Units Sold** and the **Sales** of **Cake**.
 - The second event occured on **2027-3-28** affects on the canvas of **Units Sold** on both the items, i.e., **Candy** and **Cookie**.

 To apply data marker to the chart for the above scenerio, let's create the data markers one after the other.
-Follow the steps below:
+Follow the steps given below:

 **Step 1**